It’s weird for me to even write this, but it has been nearly 3 years since I’ve had any illness.

 - Skip a workout.
 If you feel like you might be getting sick but aren’t sure, don’t go to the gym.
 Your body needs all its extra resources to fend off whatever virus or bacteria you’ve been exposed to, so save all the energy you’ve got.

 - Eat well.
 You may be disinclined to eat if you aren’t feeling well, but be sure that whatever you do manage to get down is nutritious and healthy.
 It’s not a good idea to eat foods that induce inflammation (simple sugars and starches) when your body is already weakened.
+Green juice is a great way to get extra nutrition.

 - Take your vitamins.
 One of the most consistent things I’ve noticed that correlates with my health is how often I take my multivitamin and vitamin D. I take a food-based multivitamin from Megafood.
 Many people are vitamin D deficient, so it is worth getting your levels checked even if you live in a sunny area.
 To keep mine in a healthy range I take 2,000-4,000 IU vitamin D3 (Carlson), depending on the season.